YSDSRND/tslint/README.md

 A collection of tslint rules used by YSDS.

 ## binary-comparison-type
 Disallows binary comparisons where operands are not numbers.
-Only works for literal values and identifiers with a declared type.
+This rule requires tslint to be executed with the type checker enabled (tslint -p tsconfig.json).
 ```typescript
 // nope
 'yee' > 'a'